American Rugby Model

 Long-term Athlete Development models are the start of a conversation.
 LTAD is framework to help answer the ongoing questions of resource allocation (people, money, time, structure, etc).
 Talent identification and subsequent development is at the heart of LTAD from a high-performance perspective.
 There is some science to this, but it is not in many cases linear and formulaic.
 Talent development is multi-faceted, complex, and in many ways still unknown.
 For every rule in LTAD and talent development, there are exceptions.

 LTAD is a macro-view of the growth of an athlete from birth to professional to “retirement.”
-The vast majority of athletes come into the LTAD model not at the beginning in rather in late elementary school, high-school, college, and even post-university.
+The vast majority of athletes come into the LTAD model not at the beginning but rather in late elementary school, high-school, college, and even post-university.
 For most athletes it is not a linear progression but moments of immediate and great growth followed by periods of plateauing.

 There are aspects about Dr. Balyi’s original model that have since proven controversial.
 The “10,000 Hours” and Windows of Optimal Training being two of the most prominent: